 “Near enough!” said Daphne.

-“Yes, quite near enough,” said Sister Mary Elizabeth.
+“Yes, quite near enough,” said Sister Mary Elizabeth, that was her name.
 She looked down at me.
-She had one of her hands under my my head.
+She had one of her hands under my head.
 “You don’t appear to be burnt at all,” she said.
 “Do you think you can get up?”